Find a Law Firm

 Find an Approved Solicitor on the Landbay Partners Ltd Conveyancing Panel

-I was due to complete on my dream home last Friday.
-My solicitor is on the Landbay Partners conveyancing panel but has changed address 8 weeks ago and had not advised Landbay Partners of their new address.
-Landbay Partners is now refusing to release my funds as the information from the solicitors isn't correct.
+I was due to move into my dream home last Friday.
+My lawyer’s firm is on the Landbay Partners conveyancing panel but has changed address in the past couple of months and had not advised Landbay Partners of their new address.
+Landbay Partners is now refusing to release my funds until such time as their systems are up to date with the correct details.

 This is a rare situation indeed.
 Most lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Landbay Partners branch or your mortgage broker to see if they can assist.